fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 ## Conclusion
 We want to say thanks to all the contributors who contributed to bundler audit, it was a great inspiration for this plugin!
-If you want to learn more or contribute to bundler leak check the repository and fill and issue or PR.
+If you want to learn more or contribute to bundler leak check the repository and submit an issue or PR.